Martin-Moras/obsidian-git-sync/5. Private/Goals/Fractal verse/Fractal node verse.md

 [[Fractal node Ai]]
 [[Fractal mind game]]
 [[Fractal node files]]
+Figure out which apps that are commonly used I can remake in the fn verse style.
 # Theories
 ## The more nodes someone knows the more intelligent he is
 In [[Fractal node web]], [[Fractal node math]], [[Fractal node code]] there will be some core nodes that everyone will know.
 If you connect that now to [[Intelligence]], than you can define ones [[Intelligence]] by how many nodes one knows and **can work with**.